robertstepp/secret-meme/README.md

 secret-meme
 ===========
 ** SETUP IS IN WIKI **
+Version 0.05 -
+Added index.php as home page.
+Put home links on index page.
+Put navigation for other pages using form on index page.

 Version 0.04 - Feature additions and some formatting Added registration and login pages.
 Added add bookmarks pages.